samfeldstein/notebook/content/notes/digital-notebook-roadmap.md

 - Scrape and display outgoing links
 - Anonymous feedback form.
 	- It'd be nice to know if people find anything useful from the site.
-- Make code blocks copyable.
+- Make code blocks copyable
 - Display file name in code blocks